dirtyfilthy/siem-from-scratch/README.md

 * vagrant
 * Internet connection

+The example VagrantFile is setup to work with VirtualBox but the provisioning scripts should work with any provider.

 ## Quickstart

+This quickstart example will start up a SIEM and one Windows box which it will monitor.
+You'll create a detection event and see this event get picked up in the SIEM.

+It is recommended to quickstart the project at least once to create the SIEM root cert and download all the resources it requires.
+If you then copy this "siem/" folder into your lab folders in future you will not need to re-install any certificates or re-download any resources.

+Take a look at the example VagrantFile in an editor.
+Note that it's going to create the SIEM at 172.28.128.20 and the monitored Windows server at 172.28.128.21.
+It's also going to install two elastic Beats agents on the Windows server and point the logging output of those agents at the SIEM.

-Change to the toplevel directory of the project in a shell and run the following command
+Exit the editor, then change to the toplevel directory of the project in a shell and run the following command

     vagrant up

-Install the root certificate at siem/certs/myca/myCA.crt
+Install the created root certificate at "siem/certs/myca/myCA.crt".

+Note this certificate is created only once (unless you delete it), and you will need to install it only once as well.
+If you are going to use SIEM-from-scratch in a lab, it's best to copy the whole "siem/" directory with the created certificates included, so that you don't need to keep installing root certificates over and over.

+SSH into the Windows monitored box

+    vagrant ssh monitored

+Then run the "whoami" command and exit

+    whoami
+    exit

+This will create an event for the SIEM to detect.

-Navigate to https://172.28.128.20/ in a browser and login with user "elastic" and password "Password1" (no quotes with either username or password)
+Navigate to https://172.28.128.20/ in a browser and login with user "elastic" and password "Password1" (no quotes with either username or password).

-It is recommended to quickstart the project at least once to create the SIEM root cert and download all the resources.
-If you then copy this "siem/" folder into your labs in future you will not need to re-install any certificates or re-download any resources.
+Click on "Detections"

+You should see a "Whoami Process Event" in the Trends and in the alerts table below.
+Note that the detection rule runs every five minutes, so you may need to wait a few minutes and hit the "Refresh" button to see it appear.

+More information on the elastic SIEM is available here https://www.elastic.co/guide/en/siem/guide/current/index.html

 ## Lab Use